gummiebearz/gummiebearz/README.md

 ### :speech_balloon: Something about me
 Call me gumball. :whale:

 :stars: I've been writing a lot projects ever I since I picked up programming.
 I've learnt a lot from them through bugs I encountered, which are not easy to find with bare eyes, and they give me a headache sometimes.
-I've always tried to fix the errors to the best of my ability and as soon as possible.
-Even if I can't find the bugs today, I will find them tomorrow.
-The most rewarding thing for me is the fulfilled satisfaction when getting the program to work. ***"When you start something, finish it!"***
+For me, the most rewarding moment is when the program works perfectly.
+The immense satisfaction knowing that it functions well can be quite addicting. ***"When you start something, finish it!"***

-:stars: The best decision I have ever made has been switching to **Linux**, **Neovim** and **GDB**, though using them was painful at first.
+:stars: The best decision I have ever made was switching to **Linux**, **Neovim** and **GDB**, though using them was painful at first.
 I'm still gaining skills and knowledge about them, and still encounter issues; however, for a Windows person, this has been a life-changing experience for me ❤️

 ## *Programming is enjoyable, and `bugs` :bug: make it even more interesting!*